Letter from the chairman of the Company

 Dear share owner

-We held nine meetings during the year, which were attended by Deloitte (the external auditors), the Company’s chairman, the Group finance director, the director of internal audit, the Group chief counsel and the Company Secretary.
+e held eight meetings during the year, which were attended by Deloitte LLP, the Company’s external auditor, the Company’s chairman, the Group finance director, the director of internal audit, the Group chief counsel, the Group chief accountant and the Company Secretary.

 - monitoring the integrity of the Company’s financial statements and reviewing significant financial reporting judgements;

-- reviewing internal financial control and internal audit activities;
+- reviewing internal controls and internal audit activities;

-- assisting the Board in meeting its responsibilities in respect of reviewing and reporting on the systems and key elements of risk management as they affect the Group;
+- assisting the Board in meeting its responsibilities in respect of carrying out a robust assessment of the principal risks affecting the Group and reviewing and reporting on the systems and key elements of risk management as they affect the Group;

 - reviewing the Group Treasury policy with particular focus on debtors, funding foreign exchange and cash management and the continued ability of the Group to adopt the going concern basis in preparing financial statements;